You click around the web every day and cookies follow you everywhere.

 It’s not magic.
 It’s cookies doing their job in the background.

 Most people think cookies are complicated.
 They’re really not.
-It’s just your browser and a server having a quick conversation every time you load a page.
+Your browser and a server have a quick chat every time you load a page, that’s it.

 Let me walk you through what actually happens.